Japanese kitchen: Stoves

 Irori (囲炉裏、いろり) appeared in the Kofun period and served as a secondary stove.
 A section of wooden panels were removed from the floor and a lacquered square wooden frame was fitted in the place.
 The frame was filled with sand and an iron hook was lowered from the ceiling.
 Foods were reheated or cooked over in an iron pot hung from a hook and the fire served as a heat source.
-This type of stove became common in many homes by the early Nara period and a smaller irori is the center piece of a tea house.
+This type of stove became common in multiple homes by the early Nara period and a smaller irori is the center piece of a tea house.

 A third type of stove, a hibachi (火鉢, ひばち) lit. "fire pot", appeared as late as the early Heian period but is likely to have been used earlier.
 A hibachi is a deep small pot half filled with sand and ash and a small fire was started in the pot.
 It was used as a safer form of heating equipment than was available previously and could be used to cook small morsels of food.